 Normally your scalp shouldn’t itch!

-You can have seborrheic dermatitis any time of year, but I see a lot more seborrhea when the weather turns cold.
-It’s early fall and I’m just starting to notice more patients with active scalp seborrhea.
+You can have it any time of year, but I see a lot more patients struggling with seborrhea when the weather turns cold.
+It’s early fall as I write this post and I’m just starting to notice more patients with active scalp seborrhea.
 The holiday season really gets seborrhea going so now is the time to start working to prevent a big flair up.